 Things to Do During A Dental Emergency

 If a tooth has been knocked out of your mouth, you will want to save the tooth.
-If we can treat you quickly enough, we may be able to save the tooth.
+Also if we can treat you quickly enough, we may be able to save the tooth.
 Leave any tissue on the tooth, but otherwise clean it.
-You’ll want to place the tooth in a container of Save-A-Tooth.
-If you don’t have Save-A-Tooth, you can place the tooth in milk or salt water, however the tooth will likely die faster.
+In addition, You’ll want to place the tooth in a container of Save-A-Tooth.
+If you don’t have Save-A-Tooth, you can place the tooth in milk or salt water, however, the tooth will likely die faster.
 If you’re experiencing a toothache, you’ll want to call our office right away.
 A toothache is your mouth’s way of telling you that something is wrong.
-Listen to your mouth!
+In other words, listen to your mouth!
 Things which cause toothaches will only get worse if you ignore them.

-You can swish warm water around the tooth to relieve pain; and apply a cold compress to the outside of your mouth.
-Never use a hot compress!
+You can swish warm water around the tooth to relieve pain and apply a cold compress to the outside of your mouth.
+However, never use a hot compress!
 You’ll also want to avoid hot or cold beverages as they can make the toothache worse.
 If pain persists, take a mild, over-the-counter painkiller such as Tylenol or Advil.
 Avoid taking an aspirin based medicine because it can thin your blood, making you more likely to bleed during a dental procedure.

 Make An Appointment